Generic orbits and type isolation in the Gurarij space: Quantifier-free types in Banach spaces

-It is fairly clear that the distance refines the topology, and we shall see that unless the parameter space $E$ is trivial and $I$ is finite, they are in fact distinct.
-In a sense, the distance as defined on $\tS_I(E)$ is ``incorrect'' when $I$ is infinite (for more reasons than the mere fact that this distance can be infinite), and we should never have defined it for such $I$ if not for \autoref{prp:TypeDistance} below holding for infinite $I$ as well.
+It is fairly clear that: \begin{enumerate} \item The distance on $\tS_I(E)$ refines the topology. \item While the distance need not agree with the topology (we shall see that unless the parameter space $E$ is trivial and $I$ is finite, they are in fact distinct), it is lower semi-continuous. \end{enumerate} In other words, $\tS_I(E)$, equipped with this double structure, is a \emph{topometric space} in the sense of \cite{BenYaacov:TopometricSpacesAndPerturbations}.